 Different types of mange require different types of treatments.
 If you suspect that your cat has mange, see your vet.
 If you have multiple pets it would be best to have them all treated even if the other pets do not show symptoms.

-General good health may help prevent some cases.
+The typical house cat that is is healthy, clean, and living indoors should not experience this type of disease.
 Keeping your cat clean, without drying the skin, and in optimal health, will help to keep the Demodex mite population in balance.
 It is also advised that cats with generalized chronic mange not be bred, as the condition may be genetically based in some breeds and may be passed to offspring.
 The best preventive for notoedric mange is to keep your pet away from infected animals!
 Mites do not survive long in the environment, so direct contact is necessary for infection.